Learn more about the Costs Lawyer Professional Qualification (CLPQ)

-The credit value provides an indication of the estimated length of time required for successful completion of each module in a unit.
-One credit equates to 10 hours.
-This is merely an indication of hours and the actual time spent will vary according to the trainee’s experience or prior knowledge and will include time spent preparing for any formal sessions, private study, engaging in relevant work-based learning and preparation for formative assessments.
+The indicative learning time required during the course is approximately 1800 hours but the actual time spent will vary according to the trainee’s experience or prior knowledge and will include time spent preparing for any formal sessions, private study, engaging in relevant work-based learning and preparation for assessments.

 What you will study